GuilleNes/Project-1.-Shark-Attack/src/README.md

-# Project_1.0
-- Hypothesis
-- Cleaning
-- Visualization
-- Story-telling
-# Bonus
-- Grab your code
-- Put it into functions
-- Functions go into src folder
-- From SRC folder into Jupyter Notebook
-# Tips
-- Commit often
-- Push often

-# Project Ironhack 1.0

   # 1. INTRODUCTION

 The process that I have completed on the next steps is based on a dataframe called `attacks.csv` with data from different shark attacks on people from a period over 2000 years.
 The dataset contains information from dates, sex, activity... collected from the attacks.

 The first step of the process was an initial visualization of the data and the establishment of diferent hypothesis based on it.

 The information on the dataset is not clear and may of the rows of the set, are completed with empty values and in total have more than 25000 rows.
-However, there is enough information to make some hypothesis.
+However, there is enough information to make some initial hypothesis.